zerah-doan/scopic-task/README.md

 ## Task 4
-I'm using C# to develop a solution that can automate both browser and api (by using WebDriver and Restsharp libs).
+I'm using C# to develop a solution that can automate both browser and api (by using Nunit + WebDriver and Restsharp libs).
 The benefit of this approach is that we have all in one solution:
 - 1 solution can perform test on different application types
 - share test report engine
 - integrate with CI/CD easily

+I'd follow this priority to apply AT: unit test > api test > ui test (automation testing pyramid)